USA Employment Characteristics of Families Summary, U.S. Bureau of Labor Statistics

 The U.S. Department of Labor, Bureau of Labor Statistics has a very comprehensive report on jobs and occupations in USA.
 The report outlines various aspects of job situations and provides projections on the jobs outlook.

 The term labor force or work force includes all the people either working or looking for work.
 Over the next 10 years, based on the population growth and job outlook, the report also includes the change in the labor force for different races.
 This chart here has a graphical view of change in labor force by race and ethnic origin comparing 2008 employment to the projection for 2018.
-Note that there is no separate category for ‘Indian Americans’; in this study, they are part the ‘Asian’ group.
+Note that there is no separate category for ‘Indian Americans’; in this study, Indians are a part the ‘Asian’ group.

 Some of the Highlights of the report are:

 The U.S. workforce is expected to become more diverse by 2018.

 Among racial groups, Whites are expected to make up a decreasing share of the labor force, while Blacks, Asians, and all other groups will increase their share.